 Vienna is the heart of classical music and it goes without saying that you must visit one of the many classical concerts taking place in the city all year round.
 The first night, I attended a concert at Musikverein, a “temple” of classical music in Vienna and home of Vienna Philharmonic Orchestra.
 The Golden Hall is one of the finest halls in the world with spectacular acoustics and opulent golden décor.
 Although it is a life experience to enjoy a concert at the Golden Hall, I must confess that I found the Wolfgang Amadeus Mozart program, performed by the Vienna Mozart Orchestra, overpriced and a bit touristic.

 Live concerts held in various sacred sites across Vienna are a popular and interesting concept that I was eagerly waiting to experience.
 As a result, I booked a ticket in the front row of the beautiful St. Charles Church in order to enjoy my favorite classical masterpiece “The Four Seasons” by Vivaldi.
 The night has come and the queue was long at the entrance of St. Charles Church but my excitement was growing even more.
 Eventually, I entered the sacred venue and I couldn’t stop admiring the dome with awe and curiosity.
 St. Charles Church is one of the most remarkable baroque churches in Vienna.
 The concert started strictly on time and from the very beginning I felt that it was the perfect place for me to be for that moment; the atmospheric and emblematic catholic interior of the church together with the sounds of the violins, performed by the Ensemble 1756, gave me aesthetic chills that lifted me in another dimension.
 The countertenor’s performance in between “The Four Seasons” act was so unreal that I couldn’t believe that such a beautiful and high voice could come out from a male performer.
 As I realized afterward, the countertenor’s name was Nicholas Spanos, a Greek artist living and working in Vienna.
-Listening Vivaldi in St. Charles Church was one of the most striking experiences from my trip to Vienna.
+Listening Vivaldi in St. Charles Church was one of the most striking experiences of my trip to Vienna.
 I will be remembering this concert for a long time, if not forever!

 Vienna State Opera is one of the pearls of the city in terms of architectural and cultural significance.
-The opera hosts first class and world-famous productions.
+The opera hosts first-class and world-famous productions.
 Hence, you realize that getting a ticket for such performances is very expensive but also hard to find due to high demand.
 However, if you are on a budget and dying to enjoy a magnificent act at the Opera, you may get a standing seat ticket which costs a few Euros only.
 Be prepared though, you need to wait in line for a long time in order to secure such a ticket.
 Alternatively, if you are interested to admire the luxurious interior of the venue, learn some historical information about the opera, and take a sneak peek at the backstage, you can instead book an organized guided tour.

 Vienna is the city of imperial history and magnificent palaces.
 The second day, I woke up early and planned to explore the Schönbrunn Palace.
 After a quick breakfast at the modern Café J. Hornig, I hired a bicycle from the nearest Citybike Wien station and I headed towards Schonbrunn Palace.
 Cycling through the unfamiliar for me, yet enchanting Viennese streets, passing by the crowd and observing every detail my eyes could catch, while the breeze was gently touching my face, made me feel alive!
 Needless to say, that during the route I stopped multiple times in order to take pictures and enjoy the city’s vibe.

 Almost an hour later I was standing in front of the gates of Schönbrunn Palace.
 Impressive as I expected it to be, the summer palace of Habsburg rulers was waiting for me to discover it.
 It is indeed a huge monument comprising by the main palace, the vast park, and the gorgeous colorful gardens.
-One of the highlights of Schönbrunn Palace is The Gloriette, located at the back side of the palace beyond the garden and on top of a beautiful green hill.
+One of the highlights of Schönbrunn Palace is The Gloriette, located at the backside of the palace beyond the garden and on top of a beautiful green hill.
 This architectural masterpiece is well-deserved to be admired, especially during sunset when the golden sun rays pass through the arches of the monument and it is perfectly reflected on the lake.
-The Palm House, a charming steel and glass greenhouse which hosts tropical plants from around the world, is another special attraction that I would recommend you to visit.
+The Palm House, a charming steel and glass greenhouse that hosts tropical plants from around the world, is another special attraction that I would recommend you to visit.
 Bear in mind that you need almost half a day in order to relish the architectural, cultural, and historical importance of Schönbrunn Palace.

-Next morning, was all about the Hofburg Palace and the Sisi Museum, both situated in the center of Vienna.
+The next morning, was all about the Hofburg Palace and the Sisi Museum, both situated in the center of Vienna.
 Hofburg used to be the principal imperial palace of the Habsburg dynasty and nowadays is the official residence and workplace of the President of Austria.
-If you are fascinated by the myth of Empress Elisabeth of Austria, also known as Sisi, then you must visit Sisi museum which displays the real life of the princess from her coronation to her tragic murder in Switzerland.
+If you are fascinated by the myth of Empress Elisabeth of Austria, also known as Sisi, then you must visit the Sisi museum which displays the real life of the princess from her coronation to her tragic murder in Switzerland.

 After spending a couple of hours diving in history and in the magic life of the Empress, I walked out of the museum and instantly returned back to reality.
 Next on the list was the beautiful Volksgarten, also known as the People’s Garden since it was the first public garden in Vienna.
 Volksgarten is an amazing green oasis in the center hosting 3000 rose bushes of more than 200 different varieties making it a perfect spot for relaxing.
 Do you smell the picture?